TamimiGitHub/faa-sam-demo/200-Data-Layer.md

 ## Understanding Your Workshop Environment

 Your workshop environment includes a pre-configured DocumentDB instance that serves as the data layer for this exercise.
-This instance contains the primary collections that store real-time flight data.
+This instance contains the primary collections that store real-time flight data on an 8-hour flush configuration

 ## Collection Overview